ebensing/gh-benchmarks/README.md

 conform to those standards.

 Each job also has charts associated with it.
 These can be bar or line charts.
-(by default, you are welcome to extend the functionality and create new charts!
+(by default- you are welcome to extend the functionality and create new charts!
 See below for more information) They will be uploaded into a specified branch of your Github repository along with the data.
 (By default, this all goes in your gh-pages branch)